phpingme/courses/php7-intro/index.md

   title: "Php7 Introduction Course"
 ---
 ## Php7 Introduction Course
 Hi, this course covers the basics of new features that come with PHP7.
-This course lives on a github repository https://github.com/phpingme/courses, feel free to contribute to it.
+It lives on a github repository https://github.com/phpingme/courses, feel free to contribute to it.

 ## Combined Comparison Operator

-A new operator ```<=>``` that is also know as "spaceship operator" and is also exists for example in [Ruby](http://ruby-doc.org/core-1.9.3/Comparable.html).
-All it does it compares to expressions like this:
+A new operator ```<=>``` also known as "spaceship operator" has been added to PHP7, which is similar to the one in [Ruby](http://ruby-doc.org/core-1.9.3/Comparable.html).
+It compares two expressions and returns -1, 0, +1 depending if the left hand expression is less than, equal to or greater than the right hand expression respectively.
+For example:
 ```php
 <?php
   // lefthand expression is lexically larger than righthand one